Manaus to Boa Vista with Eucatur (Brazil)

 • There is a toilet on board

 I asked a small kiosk for Wi-Fi but couldn’t get Uber to work.
 A lady from the bus tried to help me.
-Some how all the locals had found a ride.
-She even used a different app on her phone, be to no avail.
+Somehow all the locals had found a ride.
+She even used a different app on her phone, but to no avail.

-I hiked the 2 km to the hostel.
+I hiked the two kilometres to the hostel.
 No other choice.

 This is why I don’t like arriving after dark.
 And when distances are long, like here in Brazil, plus it’s dark at 7 pm, sometimes there is no other option.
 Such is life.